docker-mailserver/docker-mailserver/docs/content/config/advanced/mail-fetchmail.md

 !!! example "Basic Configuration"

-    Configure fetchmail to connect to the remote mailservice to retrieve mail:
+    Configure fetchmail to retrieve mail from an account at a remote mail server and deliver to the inbox of `dms-user@example.com`:

     ```fetchmailrc
     poll 'mail.remote-mailservice.com'